Jammy2211/PyAutoLens/docs/overview/lensing.rst

     aplt.Grid(grid=grid)

-This is what our grid looks like:
+This is what our *Grid* looks like:

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/master/docs/overview/images/lensing/grid.png
   :width: 400
   :alt: Alternative text

-Our aim is to ray-trace this grid's coordinates to calculate how the lens galaxy's mass deflects the source galaxy's light.
-We therefore need analytic functions representing light and mass distributions.
-For this, **PyAutoLens** uses *Profile* objects and below we use the elliptical _EllipticalSersic_ _LightProfile_ object to represent a light distribution:
+We will ray-trace this *Grid*'s coordinates to calculate how a lens galaxy's mass deflects the source galaxy's light.

+For this, we need analytic functions representing light and mass distributions. **PyAutoLens** uses *Profile* objects to do this, for example the *EllipticalSersic* _LightProfile_ object which represents a galaxy's light distribution:

 .. code-block:: bash

     sersic_light_profile = al.lp.EllipticalSersic(
         centre=(0.0, 0.0),
-        axis_ratio=0.9,
-        phi=60.0,
+        elliptical_comps=(0.1, 0.1),
         intensity=0.05,
         effective_radius=2.0,
         sersic_index=4.0,
     )

-By passing this profile a grid, we can evaluate the light at every coordinate on that grid and create an image of the light profile:
+By passing this *Profile* a *Grid*, we can evaluate the light at every coordinate on that *grid*, creating an image of the *LightProfile*:

 .. code-block:: bash